 The deer tick is found on a wide rage of hosts including mammals, birds and reptiles.

-This tick can transmit Lyme disease to humans and animals during feeding; this occurs when the tick insert its mouth parts into the skin of a host and slowly ingests the host's blood.
+This tick can transmit Lyme disease to humans and animals during feeding; this occurs when the tick inserts its mouth parts into the skin of a host and slowly ingests the host's blood.

-The majority of cases of Lyme disease start with a bull's eye rash at the site of the tick bite.
-The rash can occur days to weeks (typically 7-10 days) after a tick bite.
+Most cases of Lyme disease start with a bull's eye rash at the site of the tick bite.
+The rash can occur from days to weeks (typically 7-10 days) after a tick bite.

 It is thought that Lyme Disease can be prevented if the tick is removed within 24 hours of attachment.